Customize Views of Step

 Custom form layout

-A custom receipt can be made in the same way as any other form page.
-The functionality will also be available in Altinn Studio shortly.
+A custom receipt view can now be created in the same way as all other form pages.
+The functionality will also soon be available in Altinn Studio.

 {